 Forestry Corporation operates under the Forestry Act 2012 and related regulations.
 A range of agreements, statutory licences and codes of practice set conditions that ensure soil and water, fauna and flora, fish habitat, cultural heritage and other values are protected during operations.

 We are regularly audited by external regulatory agencies and we complete our own internal audits to ensure compliance with these licences and codes.
 Forestry Corporation not only meets but actually exceeds regulatory requirements.
-This is evidenced through our accreditation to the Australian Forestry Standard (AFS).
+This is evidenced through our accreditation to the Responsible Wood Standard.

 Regional Forest Agreements

 Regional Forest Agreements (RFAs) are 20-year plans for the conservation and sustainable management of Australia's native forests.
 They are one of the principal means of implementing the National Forest Policy Statement of 1992, and seek a balance between conserving Australia's forest estate and its enduring use for economic production and recreation.

 NSW Forest Agreements

 The NSW Forest Agreements largely duplicated the Regional Forest Agreements (RFAs) between the NSW Government and the Commonwealth.
 The Forestry Legislation Amendment Act 2018 has removed the requirement to maintain duplicative policies and reporting and review processes.